 - Getting good grades if you’re a student.

-Since your insurance company values you as a customer, they may be willing to fight hard to keep your business.
-By making it known that you’re in the market for a better deal, you may convince your existing insurer to match or beat rival car insurance quotes to keep you from switching car insurance.
+If your insurance company values you as a customer, they may be willing to fight hard to keep your business.
+Talk to your agent and let them know that you’re in the market for a better deal.
+It could convince your existing insurer to match or beat rival car insurance quotes to keep you from switching car insurance.

 You can also find out whether you’re missing out on any discounts with your current insurer.
 “Living a low-risk lifestyle can pay off — literally,” says Demora.
 “Maintaining a good driving record, attending refresher driving courses and young drivers who get good grades are just some of the discounts your insurer can offer to help keep your premium low.”

-If you contact your current insurer and the first person that helps you cannot offer you a better deal, it may be worth your time to contact them again as you may reach a different agent who is willing to reduce your premiums.
+If the first person that helps you cannot offer you a better deal, try contacting them again later or with multiple competitor quotes.
+You may reach a different agent who is willing to reduce your premiums.

 6. Research the new company

 Check out an insurer thoroughly before signing on.
-Most state insurance offices monitor carriers’ customer complaint ratios (such as the number of complaints for every $1 million in premiums collected.
+Most state insurance offices monitor carriers’ customer complaint ratios, which is the number of complaints for every $1 million in premiums collected.
 A high ratio warns you that the company’s current customers aren’t very happy.

 Before committing to a new insurer, read online reviews and look at their ratings from the Better Business Bureau (BBB).
-You can also call them up to get a feel for what their customer service is like.
-If you find that they’re impossible to get a hold of or are not helpful, continue your search.
+You can also call the carrier to get a feel for what their customer service is like.
+If you find that they’re impossible to get ahold of or are not helpful, continue your search.

-Refrain from signing up with an insurer just because they offer the lowest car insurance quotes.
+Think twice before signing up with an insurer just because they offer the lowest car insurance quotes.
 Although some companies offer great rates, they may be difficult to deal with during the claims process.

 “When changing insurance, it’s best to plan on doing so just before your current policy expires,” says Demora.
 “Switching early prevents you from having a gap in your coverage.”